On December 8 2020, less than a month after the government approved the Pfizer vaccine, the first person in the UK received their first dose.

 How effective is the Pfizer vaccine?

-Is the Pfizer vaccine effective against the new variant?
+Is the Pfizer vaccine effective against the Delta variant?

 When will the second dose of the Pfizer vaccine be given?